jassmith/jassmith.github.com/_posts/2016-01-13-creating-custom-layouts-with-xamarinforms.md

 }
 {% endhighlight %}

 Directly calling into `child.Layout` does not respect `child.VerticalOptions` or `child.HorizontalOptions`, so instead of using `child.Layout` it is prefered to use a call to `Layout.LayoutChildIntoBoundingRegion`.
 Further our layout does not currently attempt to measure the children at all to figure out the size they wish to be, instead everything is just hardcoded to 100x100.
-Children can be measued by using the `GetSizeRequest` method, which will return both the desired size and the minimum size the child desires.
+Children can be measured by using the `GetSizeRequest` method, which will return both the desired size and the minimum size the child desires.
 The updated method looks like:

 {% highlight C# %}
 protected override void LayoutChildren (double x, double y, double width, double height)